Navrongo: Climate

 Navrongo has a tropical savanna climate (Aw according to the Köppen climate classification) with the temperature being hot year-round, although there is a wet season and a dry season.
 On 26 March 2017, Navrongo recorded a temperature of 43.8 C, which the highest temperature to have ever been recorded in Ghana.

 Economy

-Navrongo has a fast developing Economy.
+Navrongo has a fast-developing Economy.
 Coupled with the existence of The Tono Irrigation Project, Naara Bank, GCB Bank, ADB Bank, Hospitals, Navrongo Health Research Centre, radio stations and PIO TV station, and several other companies, there is a lot of the population who are teachers, nurses and subsistence level farmers in crops and rearing (goats, sheep, cattle, poultry).
-There are also several institutions including, the C.K Tedam University, St John Bosco teacher training college, Nursing training college, Navrongo SHS (NAVASCO), Notre Dame SHS, OLL Girls SHS etc.
+There are also several institutions including, the C.K Tedam University, St John Bosco teacher training college, Nursing training college, Navrongo SHS (NAVASCO), Notre Dame SHS, Our Lady of Lourdes Girls SHS etc.

 Navrongo Cathedral

 Navrongo Cathedral, as it is now known, was built in 1906 and expanded in 1920.
 Originally called "Our Lady of Seven Sorrows", the construction was overseen by the White Fathers.
 The walls are of mud (therefore it is also called "Mud Cathedral"), and wooden beams form the roof.
 On the inside, the walls are decorated with animal forms, scenes of everyday life, and Christian themes such as the Last Supper and the Bethlehem scene in the entrance area.
 The site also contains a grotto and accommodation facilities.